 With reference to the use of a plural subject with a singular verb, "digital analysis and computational integration of data is equally important."

 With reference to metaphor, the "blind men and the elephant" problem in neuroscience is said to be excessive focus on narrow aspects of the nervous system in the penultimate paragraph.
-However, in the first paragraph the authors describe the blind men and the elephant fallacy as attributing the properties of the whole to a part, which is excessive focus on broad aspects of the nervous system.
+However, in the first paragraph the researchers describe the blind men and the elephant fallacy as attributing the properties of the whole to a part, which is excessive focus on broad aspects of the nervous system.